ahsan-ikram/PyMastery/README.md

-# Pyhton Snippets - A multidimensional python template snippets
+# Python Snippets - Multidimensional advanced python snippets

 1. A bunch of code snippet with sole purpose of understanding language dynamics.
-1. Refreshing algorithmic and heuristic designing capabilities.
+2. Refreshing algorithmic and heuristic designing capabilities.
-1. Implementing coding challenges with space and time complexities
+3. Implementing coding challenges with space and time complexities
-1. Using advanced data structured including trees and other
+4. Using advanced data structured including trees and other
-1. Just meant for fun
+5. Just meant for fun